HistoryThis section has been translated automatically.

-- I.d.R. no systemic therapy is required.
-In cases of severe pruritus that cannot be controlled by external measures, antihistamines such as desloratadine (e.g. Aerius) 1-4 tbl/day or levocetirizine (e.g. Xusal) 1 film tbl/day can be given.
-If necessary, the dose can be set much higher than the manufacturer's instructions.
+- I.d.R., systemic therapy is not required.
+In cases of marked pruritus that cannot be controlled by external measures, antihistamines such as desloratadine (e.g., Aerius) 1-4 tbl/day or levocetirizine (e.g., Xusal) 1 film tbl/day may be given.
+If necessary, the dose can also be set much higher than required according to the manufacturer's instructions.

 Severe atopic eczema that cannot be adequately treated topically:

-- Ciclosporin: (approved for atopic dermatitis from the age of 16) Numerous studies have shown good therapeutic success with ciclosporin (5 mg/kg bw/day for the first 2 weeks).
-The efficacy of ciclosporin (2.5-5 mg/kg bw/day) in severe atopic dermatitis has been demonstrated repeatedly in studies with good evidence.
+- Ciclosporin: (approved for atopic dermatitis from 16 years of age) Numerous studies have shown good therapeutic success with ciclosporin (5 mg/kg bw/day for the first 2 weeks).
+The efficacy of ciclosporin (2.5-5 mg/kg bw/day) in severe atopic dermatitis has been demonstrated several times based on studies with good evidence.
 Creatinine increase and arterial hypertension have been reported as major adverse drug reactions.
-Recurrence (or rebound) in severe atopic eczema should be expected to occur 4-5 months after ciclosporin discontinuation.
-Ciclosporin A is suggested by guidelines for the treatment of atopic eczema for a maximum of 2 years.
+Recurrence (or rebound) in severe atopic eczema should be expected 4-5 months after ciclosporin discontinuation.
+Ciclosporin A is suggested for the treatment of atopic eczema for a maximum of 2 years according to guidelines.

-- Dupilumab: IL-4/13-R antibody (approved since 2017 for moderate to severe atopic eczema aged 12 years and older, or since December 2020 for children aged 6 to 11 years with severe atopic dermatitis).
-By blocking the IL-4 or IL-13 receptor, the initial response during the early phase of atopic inflammation (suppression of a Th-2 dominant development) is blocked.
-The Joint Federal Committee sees an additional benefit under the endpoint categories quality of life, itching, sleep disturbances, patient-reported symptoms and improvement of the EASI score, compared to standard therapy (consisting of: top. glucocorticoids, tacrolimus, ciclosporin).
+- Dupilumab, trade name Dupixent ®: IL-4/13-R antibody (approved since 2017 for moderate to severe atopic eczema aged 12 years and older, or since December 2020 for children aged 6 to 11 years with severe atopic dermatitis).
+By blocking the IL-4 or IL-13 receptor, the initial response during the early phase of atopic inflammation (suppression of Th-2 dominant development) is blocked.
+The Federal Joint Committee sees an additional benefit under the endpoint categories quality of life, itching, sleep disturbances, patient-reported symptomatology and improvement of the EASI score, compared to standard therapy (consisting of: top. glucocorticoids, tacrolimus, ciclosporin).
 Adverse outcome was the development of ocular disease, including conjunctivitis.
-The additional benefit assessment and extension was based in part on data from the AD-1526, CHRONOS, LIBERTY AD PEDS trial.
+The additional benefit assessment and extension was based in part on data from the AD-1526, CHRONOS, LIBERTY AD PEDS study.

 - Alternative: Methotrexate can be used as an alternative to ciclosporin(off-label use).
-The folic acid antagonist has not been studied at all in placebo-controlled trials!
+The folic acid antagonist has not been studied at all in placebo-controlled trials so far!
 The efficacy of MTX was confirmed in 2018 in a smaller study (Gerbens et al. 2018).
 An analogous good clinical effect could also be demonstrated for azathioprine .

-- Alternative: Mycophenolate mofetil (off-label use): Several authors report good treatment success in severe and refractory atopic eczema with the preparation mycophenolate mofetil.
+- Alternative: mycophenolate mofetil (off-label use): Several authors report good treatment success in severe and refractory atopic eczema with the drug mycophenolate mofetil.

-- Alternative: In a smaller multicenter study (n=167), the JAK inhibitor upadacitinib achieved good clinical effects in atopic dermatitis (Guttman-Yassky E et al. 2019).
+- Alternative: In a smaller multicenter study (n=167), good clinical effects were obtained with the JAK inhibitor upadacitinib in atopic dermatitis (Guttman-Yassky E et al. 2019).

 - Alternative: Extracorporeal photopheresis: This treatment option is reserved for severe, otherwise refractory cases.
 The clinical effects can be considered good.
 The data situation is still unsatisfactory.

-- Anti-interleukin-5 therapy: Previous studies on this form of therapy for atopic eczema with monoclonal antibodies were unsatisfactory.
+- Anti-interleukin-5 therapy: Previous studies on this form of therapy in atopic eczema with monoclonal antibodies were unsatisfactory.

 - Omalizumab: Casuistic successes have been reported with the human anti-IgE antibody omalizumab(off-label use; so far approved only for the indication bronchial asthma), which could not be confirmed in a randomized, placebo-controlled double-blind pilot study.

-Experimental: more inerleukin antibodies are expected in the therapy of atopic dermatitis or there are already fully published studies: lebrikizumab, tralokinumab, fezakinumab, ustekinumab, baricitinib there are already fully published studies.
+Experimental: other inerleukin antibodies are expected in the therapy of atopic dermatitis or there are already fully published studies: lebrikizumab, tralokinumab, fezakinumab, ustekinumab, baricitinib there are already fully published studies.

-- IVIG: The approaches to treat therapy-resistant atopic eczema with high-dose intravenous immunoglobulins (IVIG: doses 2.0/kgKG) must still be regarded as experimental.
-This applies in particular to patients with severe atopic eczema in whom immunosuppressive therapy is not possible for various reasons.
+- IVIG: The approaches to treat therapy-resistant atopic eczema with high-dose intravenous immunoglobulins (IVIG: doses 2.0/kgKG) must still be considered experimental.
+This is especially true for patients with severe atopic eczema in whom immunosuppressive therapy is not possible for various reasons.
 There are a number of studies on this subject in both adults and children dating back to 1996.
-Turner PJ and co-workers describe in a restrospective study of 10 children with severe therapy-resistant atopic eczema clear positive effects of IVIG therapy.
+Turner PJ and co-workers describe in a restrospective study of 10 children with severe therapy-resistant atopic eczema significant positive effects of IVIG therapy.
 Side effects were not observed.
-The treatment took place once a month over a period of 1 year.
+The treatment was administered once a month over a period of 1 year.
 At the same time, a previously necessary immunosuppressive therapy could be reduced.
-A research group was able to demonstrate a decrease in the IgE level in 50% of the patients.
+A research group was able to demonstrate a decrease in IgE levels in 50% of the patients.
 In a direct comparison in patients with severe atopic eczema between ciclosporin (4mg/kgKG) and IVIG (2g/kgKG) positive effects could be demonstrated in both groups with a superiority of ciclosporin.
-It is pointed out that both adults and children respond to IVG therapy, with a more pronounced positive effect in children than in adults.
-Remarkable the statement that in adults a combination therapy works better than a monotherapy, whereas children rather benefit from a monotherapeutic approach.
+It is noted that both adults and children respond to IVG therapy, with a more pronounced positive effect in children than in adults.
+Of note is the statement that combination therapy works better than monotherapy in adults, whereas children are more likely to benefit from a monotherapeutic approach.

-- Outlook: further innovative therapeutic options for systemic treatment could bring substances whose development is at different stages.
-A monoclonal antibody targeting TH2 inflammation, Dupilumab, is already approved for the treatment of atopic dermatitis (see above).
-There are already fully published studies on 7 other compounds for the treatment of atopic dermatitis: lebrikizumab, tralokinumab, nemolizumab, fezakinumab, ustekinumab, baricitinib and ZPL3893787.
+- Outlook: further innovative therapeutic options for systemic treatment could bring compounds whose development is at different stages.
+A monoclonal antibody that specifically targets TH2 inflammation, dupilumab, is already approved for the treatment of atopic dermatitis (see above).
+There are already fully published studies on 7 other compounds for the treatment of atopic dermatitis: Lebrikizumab, Tralokinumab, Nemolizumab, Fezakinumab, Ustekinumab, Baricitinib and ZPL3893787.

 Progression/forecastThis section has been translated automatically.

-Due to the high clinical variability, it is not possible to make an individual prediction about the course of the disease pattern.
-A chronic, intermittent course with relapses of varying duration and severity is to be expected.
+An individual prediction of the course of the disease is not possible due to the high clinical variability.
+A chronic, relapsing course with episodes of varying duration and severity is to be expected.

-Important: the disease can be significantly improved by therapeutic measures but not cured!
-Healing promises of miracle healers are charlatanry.
+Important: the disease can be significantly improved by therapeutic measures, but not cured!
+Promises of healing by miracle healers are charlatanism.